Mosaic: Decentralized Borrowing Protocol

 Start Openthereum node from this repo’s root with:

-Then, again from packages/contracts/, run it with:
+Then, again from packages/contracts/

 To stop the Openethereum node, you can do it with: